AryanGautam86/Startup-Investment-Trend-Analyzer-/README.md

 This project demonstrates the full machine learning pipeline using tabular data.
 It supports:

 - Reading and processing input data
-- Training a classification/regression model using `scikit-learn`
+- Training a classification/regression model using `scikit-learn`(XGBRegressor)
 - Evaluating model performance
-- Storing results in both MongoDB
 - Saving models with `joblib` for future inference

 <b>#Features